DroneBridge/ESP32/README.md

 ![QGroundControl](https://docs.qgroundcontrol.com/master/assets/connected_vehicle.C1qygcZV.jpg)

--   The ESP will auto send data to all connected devices via UDP to port 14550.
-QGroundControl should auto connect using UDP
+-   The ESP will auto-send data to all connected devices via UDP to port 14550.
+QGroundControl should auto-connect using UDP
 -   Connect via **TCP on port 5760** or **UDP on port 14550** to the ESP32 to send & receive data with a GCS of your choice.
--   **In case of a UDP connection the GCS must send at least one packet (e.g. MAVLink heart beat etc.) to the UDP port of the ESP32 to register as an end point.**
+-   **In case of a UDP connection the GCS must send at least one packet (e.g. MAVLink heart beat etc.) to the UDP port of the ESP32 to register as an endpoint.**
--   Manually add a UDP target usign the webinterface
+-   Manually add a UDP target usign the web interface

 ## Further Support & Donations